snw-mint/fluent-new-tab/README.md

 - Uploaded wallpapers saved in IndexedDB.
 - External requests only for required features (weather, wallpapers, favicons, optional suggestions).

-See the Privacy Policy for details.
+See the [privacy policy](https://snw-mint.github.io/fluent-new-tab/privacy.html) for details.

 ## Contributing